 Brief Overview: Whole grains are apart of the Plant-based diet, Whole Grains Were Often Eaten in Times of Hardship, The Book of Ezekiel is one of the most detailed and well-known references to grains, as God commands Ezekiel to use “wheat and barley, and beans and lentils, and millet and spelt” to make bread for the people to eat.
 Ezekiel 4: 9

-Eating grains, especially whole grains provide health benefits.
+Eating grains, especially whole grains provides health benefits.
 People who eat whole grains as part of a healthy diet have a reduced risk of some chronic diseases.
 Grains provide many nutrients that are vital for the health and maintenance of our bodies.

 Whole grains include grains like wheat, corn, rice, oats, barley, quinoa, sorghum, spelt, rye – when these foods are eaten in their “whole” form Whole grains even include popcorn!